 Explored by Noel of This Hawaii Life

-There are plenty of fun outdoor activities to enjoy at this beach, including kayaking, surfing, boogie boarding, and windsurfing.
-You can also take a stroll on the soft and powdery white sand set against the clear blue water.
+Be sure to also take a stroll on the soft and powdery white sand set against the clear blue water.
 If you want to sit down and relax, go underneath the large ironwood trees by the parking lot; they’ll protect you from the scorching hot sun.

 With free parking areas, showers, and lifeguard stations located throughout the beach, you’ll be fully covered for a day of epic beach fun.
-You can even kayak all the way to the stunning Mokulua Islands with a guided kayak tour.
-You’ll not only receive expert paddling tips but will also get to snorkel with green sea turtles at Mokulua!
+You can even kayak all the way to the stunning Mokulua Islands with a guided kayak tour and snorkel with green sea turtles there!

 Kailua Town itself has a lot to offer as well.
 Spend some time there exploring the variety of hip bars, craft beer breweries, art galleries, trendy boutiques, and fine dining venues.

 14. Fort Lauderdale Beach, Florida — One of the Cleanest Beaches in the US

 Explored by Daniel of Layer Culture